Engineering and Geoscience Week 2019

 Presentations that have been given by APEGS to university students on various topics are posted here when they become available.

-Becoming a Professional Engineer - grad students - Presentation given to engineering graduate students (Canadian and international graduates).
+Becoming a Professional Engineer - grads Jan 2020 - Presentation given to engineering graduate students (Canadian and international graduates).
 This presentation can be arranged by request made to Kate MacLachlan, Director of Academic Review firstname.lastname@example.org or Ferguson Earnshaw, Director of Corporate Practice and Compliance email@example.com.

 Association of Professional Engineers and Geoscientists of Saskatchewan